Wayne Clark (quarterback)

-Wayne Maurice Clark (born May 30, 1947) is a former American football quarterback in the National Football League (NFL).
-He was drafted by the San Diego Chargers in the eighth round of the 1970 NFL Draft.
+Wayne Maurice Clark (born May 30, 1947) is an American former professional football quarterback in the National Football League (NFL).
+He was selected by the San Diego Chargers in the eighth round of the 1970 NFL draft.
 He played college football at U.S. International University and the University of Miami.
 After his career, Clark was discovered to have chronic traumatic encephalopathy.

 Clark also played for the Cincinnati Bengals and Kansas City Chiefs.